dpthornton/getting_cleaning_data/codeBook.md

----
-title: "Getting and Cleaning Data: Course Project"
+# Getting and Cleaning Data: Course Project"
-output: html_document
----

-# Human Activity Recognition Using Smartphones Data Set
+## Human Activity Recognition Using Smartphones Data Set

 This document describes the variables in the dataset together with the steps used to transform the original data set.